davemolk/scripts/README.md

 # go
 ## fof
 (under development)
-enter a search term and a file name (list of additional search terms, line-separated) and get back results (blurb plus url) from ask, bing, brave, duckduckgo, google, yahoo, and yandex.
+enter a search term and a file name (list of additional search terms, line-separated) and get back results (blurb plus url) from ask, bing, brave, duckduckgo, yahoo, and yandex.

 ## scanner
 two different ways to make a port scanner